-Worcester residents are so fortunate to have an abundance of great green space to enjoy with the kids.
+Worcester residents are so fortunate to have an abundance of great playgrounds and parks to enjoy with the kids.
 Our favorites are Coes, Cristoforo, Elm and Green Hill.
 Explore a new one!

 Beaver Brook Park